ybce/PalindromeChecker/README.md

 ### Note
-The app is not deployed anymore but could still be run locally, this project was a technical assignment assigned to me a potential employer.
+The app is not deployed anymore but could still be run locally, this project was a technical assesment assigned to me by a potential employer.

 # Palindrome Checker
 Hello!